-Preheat the oven to 450 degrees F (230 degrees C) for baked salmon fillets or 350 degrees F (180 degrees C) for a dressed fish.
+Preheat the oven to 200 degrees C for baked salmon fillets or 180 degrees C for a dressed fish.
 Fillets can be baked at a lower temperature, if desired, with an increase in cooking time.
-Put salmon in oven and bake, uncovered, 4 to 6 minutes per 1/2-inch thickness.
-Bake a dressed salmon 6 to 9 minutes per 8 ounces (200g) of fish.
+Put salmon in oven and bake, uncovered, 4 to 6 minutes per 1.5cm thickness.
+Bake a dressed salmon 6 to 9 minutes for every 200g of fish.

-To test for doneness, insert a fork and gently twist.
-The salmon is done as soon as it becomes opaque and begins to flake.
+To test whether the salmon is cooked, insert a fork and gently twist.
+You'll know the salmon is done as soon as it becomes opaque and begins to flake.

-For oven-baked salmon with veggies and some extra flavour, learn how to bake salmon in a foil packet with desired seasonings.
+For oven-baked salmon with veggies and some extra flavour, learn how to bake salmon in a foil parcel with desired seasonings.

-2. Place desired vegetables, such as precooked carrots, sliced mushrooms, and sliced green onions, on foil.
-Place one 4-ounce salmon fillet, cut 3/4 inch thick, on top.
+2. Place desired vegetables, such as precooked carrots, sliced mushrooms, and sliced green onions, on a piece of foil large enough to accommodate both the vegies and the piece of salmon.
+Place a salmon fillet on top.
 Drizzle with 1 teaspoon olive oil, melted butter, or a splash of dry white wine.
 Sprinkle with salt and ground black pepper and, if desired, snipped fresh oregano, dill, finely shredded orange peel, and/or minced garlic.
-Top with halved orange slices.
+Top with halved orange or lemon slices.

 3. Bring together two opposite foil edges and seal with a double fold.
 Fold remaining edges together to completely enclose salmon, allowing space for steam to build.
 Place the foil packets in a single layer in a shallow baking pan.

-4. Bake 30 minutes or until fish begins to flake when tested with a fork and vegetables are tender (open packets carefully to check doneness, as hot steam will escape).
+4. Bake 30 minutes or until fish begins to flake when tested with a fork and vegetables are tender (open packets carefully, as hot steam will escape).